sophon-org/sophon-account/README.md

 ## Receiving a Partner ID

 Local development does not require a separate partner ID, you can use the default one `123b216c-678e-4611-af9a-2d5b7b061258`.
 For production, you will need to receive a partner ID from us.
-Please reach out to us to get a partner ID.
+Please reach out to us to get a partner ID via dropping a mail to [product@sophon.xyz](mailto:product@sophon.xyz).

 ## Motivation